Owlaukka/currency-converter-task-2025-02/README.md

 This only supports USD-to-GBP conversion and EUR-to-CHF conversion currently.

 For detailed development instructions, refer to the respective README files in the frontend and backend directories.

+### Out of scope

+The following features were considered but left out of scope for this implementation:

+- Authentication and authorization
+- Frontend i18n support
+- Automated pipelines for build (and deployment)
+- Production-ready infrastructure setup